arangodb/docs/3.10/architecture-single-instance-vs-cluster.md

 -------------

 In a cluster the *autoincrement* key generator is supported for single-sharded collections.
-Otherwise, for collections with more than one shard, you would have to use the *traditional* or user defined keys.
+It cannot be used for collections with more than one shard.

 Indexes
 -------